 by James Michaud

 I don’t know about you, but I have a conflicted relationship with ski areas for the wealthy.
-The populist in me says that I should stay away from places whose prices and elite nature are designed to prevent regular Joes like me from enjoying them.
+The populist in me says that I should stay away from places whose prices and elite nature are designed to prevent regular Joes from enjoying them.
 That said, whenever I visit one, more often than not I have a great time and find that many of the negative perceptions I arrived with were either inaccurate, exaggerated, or if true, easy to ignore.
 While I’ve never been to such moneyed luminaries as Aspen, Beaver Creek, or Sun Valley, I have skied at Deer Valley, Utah a handful of times and enjoyed the deserted trees, high-speed lifts, and incredible food while disregarding the nouveau-riche stuffiness and expense (lift tickets were free thanks to the Park City Quick Start promotion).

 Anyway, a year after my inaugural winter trip to the Alps, an eye-opening visit to Kitzbühel, I started reviewing options for a return to Austria.
-At the time, a Stowe ski instructor acquaintance heard about my plans and suggested that I join him and his buddy for a week in Lech, located in Austria’s Arlberg region.
+At the time, a Stowe ski instructor acquaintance heard about my plans and suggested that I join him and his buddy for a week in Lech Austria, located in the Arlberg region.
 I proceeded to read a few articles about the resort, most of which described it as a snowbound Monaco filled with European sports superstars, royalty, high-ranking diplomats, powerful CEOs, and show-biz celebrities.
 I called him a few days later and asked why he, a hard-charging expert skier, was lobbying for what sounded like an Austrian Deer Valley when the world-renowned hardcore terrain of St. Anton was just up the road.
 His response — a succinct, “Trust me; you’ll see!” — turned out to be 100% correct.

 While Lech’s reputation as a haven for Porsche-driving Masters of the Universe can’t be argued, it’s only part of the story.
 The more important bullet points — (a) a huge interconnected ski area, (b) reliable snow, (c) a vast amount of off-piste that sees very little traffic (i.e. virtually no competition for untracked powder), (d) a picture-perfect traditional Alpine village, and (e) a storied downhill skiing history — add up to one of the world’s great winter destinations.
 Equally important, two visits during consecutive winters showed me that you don’t need the financial resources of the Top .5% to have a memorable vacation there.